SMAC-Group/course_gmwm/slides/chapter5_02.md

 ---

-It is unlikely that a more complex model will be beneficial.
-For example, a model with four `AR1()` does not appear to improve anything:
+It is unlikely that a more complex model will be more appropriate.
+For example, a model with four `AR1()` processes does not likely improve anything, nevertheless, it can be tested:

 ```r
 # Model 4: 4*AR1()